Building for debug in windows causes heap corruption error.

 Building a release version doesn't seem to have the issue.

-#3 Updated by Ben Touchette over 1 year ago
+#3 Updated by Ben Touchette almost 2 years ago

 Thanks and if i find anything else i'll update it.
 I forgot to add the cmake flags i'd for build exiv2: